Anchorage Municipality Court Records

 | District Court | Misdemeanors, violations, minor offenses |

 Both courts operate out of the Nesbett Courthouse at 825 W. 4th Avenue.
-Criminal dockets, charging documents, bail orders, plea agreements, and sentencing records can be reviewed on CourtView by entering the defendant’s name or case number.
+Criminal dockets, charging documents, bail orders, plea agreements, and sentencing records can all be searched on CourtView by entering a defendant's name or case number.

 Criminal History Background Checks

-Individual court case searches through CourtView are free and do not require registration.
-However, a comprehensive criminal history record — which aggregates arrests, charges, and dispositions across agencies — must be obtained through the Alaska Department of Public Safety.
+Individual court case searches through CourtView are free and don't require registration.
+A comprehensive criminal history report — which combines arrests, charges, and dispositions from multiple agencies — must come from the Alaska Department of Public Safety.

 - Complete a Records Request Form through the Alaska Department of Public Safety.

-- Submit fingerprints if a fingerprint-based check is required (typically for employment or licensing).
+- Submit fingerprints if a fingerprint-based check is required — typically for employment or licensing purposes.

-- Pay the applicable fee — name-based background checks and fingerprint-based checks each carry processing fees set by the department.
+- Pay the applicable fee.
+Name-based and fingerprint-based checks each carry separate processing fees set by the department.

 Alaska Department of Public Safety